Crio-Bytes/Networking/IPV4_Addressing/README.md

 </br></br>

+# Note:
+- The solutions to the quizzes in the Activities can be added to the Quiz folder. <br/>
+- Every Quiz has a folder corresponding to its name.
+Solutions to a particular quiz should be added in the respective Quiz folder. <br/>
+- The solution file should be named as 'Solution#'.txt <br/>
+- Kindly show the logic/steps for your solutions.
+For example, the solution for quiz 3 should be added in **Quiz/Quiz3**.
+The file should be named **Solution3.txt** .

 # ACTIVITIES:

 Now that we have some knowledge about computer networks, how do you think the different devices in the network are named and how do they communicate ?<br/>